DFLP Rotor Straightening and Machining

 The balance work involved installation and aligning the new stub shaft, installation of the rotor in the high speed balance facility, balancing the rotor at operating speed, and performing an overspeed test of the rotor.

-The rotor work was completed on schedule and the unit returned to service.
+The rotor work was completed on schedule and returned to the owner.

 For every repair job, large or small, the speed and effectiveness of our response team is matched only by the depth and breadth of our engineering expertise.